Physics

 For the most up-to-date and authoritative course information, please consult Banner and Courses@Brown.

+The Sc.M. degree recognizes a significant level of academic achievement beyond an undergraduate degree.
 A total of 8 credits in 2000-level courses form the main requirement for the Sc.M. degree in Physics.
-Of the eight required courses, four will be selected from the six core courses of the Ph.D. program (PHYS2010, 2030, 2040, 2050, 2060, 2140).
-Preparation of a Master’s thesis is highly recommended as it forms an important pillar of professional training.
-Therefore, one of the eight required courses may be the preparation of the thesis.
-Three additional credits at the 2000-level are required.
-These courses are to be selected from the remaining core courses or a large number of other upper-level physics courses.
-Up to two of these can be taken in another department with the approval of the program director.
+Of the eight required courses, four will be selected from the six core courses of the Ph.D. program (PHYS 2010, 1720 or 2020**, 2040, 2050, 2060, 2140).
+Four additional credits at the 2000 level are required.
+These courses are to be selected from the remaining core courses or the large number of other upper-level Physics courses.
+With pre-approval of the DMP, up to two of these additional credits, also at the 2000 level, can be taken in another department.
+Preparation of a Master’s thesis is recommended, as it forms an important pillar of professional training.

-For recently admitted students, course selection and registration are in September after a faculty advising session during orientation.
-Registration remains open for the first two weeks as a 'shopping period' for students to make final course decisions.
+Course selection and registration for recently admitted students are held in September after a faculty advising session during orientation.
+Registration remains open for the first two weeks as a 'shopping period' during which students can make final course decisions.

 The Department of Physics participates in Brown's 5th-Year Master's Degree option, allowing Brown undergraduates to continue at the university for a Master's degree after completing their bachelor's degrees.
 Up to two of the eight courses required for the degree may be completed while participating students are undergraduates.
 Courses used toward the undergraduate degree cannot be used for the Master's (no double-dipping).
 A minimum of six-semester courses must be taken while registered at the graduate level.